Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Melanie Musson of US Insurance Agents says, “Include a comparison for how the previous week compares to the previous month and the previous year.
 That will give the report context.’

-Hope Ashley of UpFlip adds, “Every weekly sales activity report should show a comparison from the past several weeks.
+Hope Ashley of UpFlip adds, “Every weekly sales activity report should show a comparison of data tracked in your sales dashboard from the past several weeks.
 One of the most important things regarding a report of this nature is to be able to illustrate if you have improved from the previous week(s).”

-In sum, measuring and reporting on these metrics on a weekly basis will allow you to spot trends, get in front of any potential problems before they blow up, and help you close more deals.
+In sum, measuring and reporting on these metrics on a weekly basis with a business dashboard software will allow you to spot trends, get in front of any potential problems before they blow up, and help you close more deals.